12 Changes You Should Make To Be Happier At Work

 While you don’t want to delve into the personal lives of your coworkers, you are often aware of when someone is having a difficult day.
 How can you help?
 What can you do to make their day a bit better?

-When helping out your co-workers becomes a top priority, work takes on a whole new appearance.
+When helping out your coworkers becomes a top priority, work takes on a whole new appearance.
 You’re not just pushing papers or developing code.
 You’re making people’s lives better, and you’re increasing the likelihood that they’ll pay it forward.

 And that leads us to the next big change: your calling.

-The people at work are not a means to an ends.
+The people at work are not a means to an end.
 Even the most annoying person at work is, in some way, forming a relationship with you.
 It is up to you on whether or not these relationships will be positive or negative.

 Now, you can’t change the guy who complains about everything, or who is never happy with your work.
 But you can change how you think about him and how you react to him.
 When you start to see people as people, and therefore as having the possibility of a relationship, they are less easily dismissed.

 Pawns, on the other hand, serve one purpose: yours.
-This approach to your co-workers will put you at odds with them sooner or later.
+This approach to your coworkers will put you at odds with them sooner or later.
 No one likes feeling as if they are being used.

+The easiest way to be happier at work is to start your day in a positive way.
 How your morning goes has a big role in how the entire day will go.
 If your morning gets off to a bad start, the rest of your day will carry those negative overtones.

 Did your work day start tired and groggy?
 With a long and unproductive meeting?
 With a confrontation with your boss?
 While some things aren’t always in your control, you can create even small habits to get your day set on a positive note.
 Perhaps getting a cup of coffee or tea and savoring it for a bit before diving into work, or maybe reviewing what you did the previous day to get a better understanding of the day before logging into email.
 If you are on customer support for the day, give yourself a few mental moments to clear your head and get something positive under the belt before logging into the help desk and dealing with the sometimes negative messages that await you.